anouarjlidi/AgateApps/docs/character_manager.md

   * A `renderCurrentStep($params)` method allows automatic step twig template resolution with this pattern:
     `@CorahnRin/Steps/{stepName}.html.twig`.
 It should extend the `@CorahnRin/Steps/step_base.html.twig` template.
-6. Tons of javascript helpers are developed with a "standard" policy to be able to reproduce similar behavior through similar steps (choosing with hovered-divs or buttons instead of checkboxes, etc.).<br>
+6. Tons of javascript helpers are developed with a "standard" policy to be able to reproduce similar behavior through similar steps (choosing with hovered-divs or buttons instead of checkboxes, etc.).
+They are compiled in the root gulpfile.<br>
   Check the [main_steps.js](src/CorahnRin/CorahnRinBundle/Resources/public/generator/js/main_steps.js) file for more info.